TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - You eliminate a FULL row or FULL column depending on comparison.
 - This is like searching in a BST:
   * Left side smaller
   * Down side greater
-- Traversal path looks like a staircase â†’ hence the name.
+- Traversal path looks like a staircase → hence the name.

 **Complexity (Time & Space):**
 - Time: O(n + m)